Currents on the Coaxial Cable: A Multi-Lane Highway of RF Behavior

 This current stays inside the coax, benefiting from the shield’s symmetry to avoid radiation and interference.

 When there is no VSWR, the forward wave travels cleanly from the transmitter to the load, and very little energy reflects back.
-But in real-world systems, some degree of reflection often occurs due to impedance mismatches.
-This creates a reflected wave, which travels backward on the center conductor and the inner shield surface, still confined to the differential path.
+In real-world systems, some reflection occurs due to impedance mismatches, creating a reflected wave traveling backward on the center conductor and inner shield surface—still confined to the differential path.

 So now you have two differential-mode currents: